NidhiThanki/TaxiAggregatorAndSelector/README.txt

 			- check if taxi is available within 10km with customer's taxi type preference.
 			- if customer request is not fullfilled then booking fails.
 			- if booking fails due to taxitype prefernce or 10 km range limit then provides customer with best option/suggestion for nearest taxi.
+			- if booking is successful:
+				- sets trip indicator from "OFF" for taxi and customer to "ON" in their respective mongodb collection.
+				- for outside/unregistered customer booking is created using premium member custoemr id and email while customer type is set to "other" in booking collections.
 	- read-customer : script used for handling request received at read-customer endpoint.
 		- connects with mongodb atlas.
 		- returns customer data based on request type "all" or "one"